LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 ---
 {: .notice}
-To access Conversation Builder, click the **Manage conversational AI and bots** icon on the left side of the LiveEngage screen.
+To access Conversation Builder, click the **Manage conversational AI and bots** icon on the left side of the Conversational Cloud screen.
 Then, in the Conversational AI dashboard that appears, click **Conversation Builder**.

 ### Why brands need bots, automation and empowered agents